Converg3nce/matic-docs/docs/matic-js-tutorial.md

 So that’s it folks!
 You have withdrawn your funds successfuly and gotten to the end of this tutorial :)

 Hope you have understood now that interacting with the Matic Network is quite easy.
 We will dive deeper and explore advanced interactions with Matic in later posts.

+Similarly, as an exercise you can Deposit, transfer and withdraw ERC721 and Ether using Matic.js following the same steps as above.

 Feel free to comment below or reach out to us at info@matic.network in case you face any issues.